bluesky66-dev/kibana/src/plugins/kibana_react/README.md

 # `kibana-react`

-Tools for building React applications in Kibana.
+Tools for building React applications in HyperSec Kibana.

 ## Context